perneky/EasyMono/README.md

 When the C++ header parser encounters a definition of an `std::function` like so `using Foo = std::function< int(float floatArg, const wchar_t* stringArg)>` it generates a delegate in the C# side, like so: `public delegate int Foo( float floatArg, string? stringArg )`.
 On every exported C++ method which takes this type as an Rvalue reference, a managed delegate can be passed.
 The tool will generate a C++ wrapper function which takes these arguments, and calls the managed delegate object with it.

+# Arrays
+An exported native method can use the `EasyMono::Array` type as an argument.
+In the managed wrapper, for `EasyMono::Array<int>` for example, it is going to generate `int[]`.
+The `EasyMono::Array` has facilities to iterate over the Mono array, converting the type to C++ is necessary.
+Scripted classes should always be used by pointer, and for strings, `const wchar_t*` should be used as expected.

 # Method specifiers
 On C++ methods, the `static`, `virtual` and `override` specifiers are parsed accordingly.
 You have to make sure to use `override` in native code properly, or the generated C# code is going to generate warnings about hiding the previous virtual method.